isabellaperalta/fifteenthousand/README.md

 3. all_results_2.json (the entire dataset in json format)
 4. full_poem.txt (the entire dataset in txt format)
-5. minute.txt (a poem i generated with the code using grep and the filter "minute")
+5. minute.txt (a poem i generated with the code using grep and the filter "minute") (grep "minute" full_poem.txt)
-6. beacon.txt (another poem i generated with the code using grep and the filter "beacon")
+6. beacon.txt (another poem i generated with the code using grep and the filter "beacon") (grep "beacon" full_poem.txt)